3 Online German Courses for College Credit to Boost Your Transcript or Resume

 The first- and second-year courses of the German online program are four credits each, at a cost of $297 per credit.
 In total, your first two years of German courses would cost $2,376 (and your monthly internet bill, of course).
 Many big-name, in-state colleges will charge you more per credit and require you to be present in the classroom at specified times, so cost-wise, online learning is incredibly efficient.

-To learn more about Oregon State’s Ecampus program, check out the “before you apply” section and transfer information available on their website.
-Contact an administrative representative and you could be starting a new semester very soon!
+To learn more about Oregon State’s Ecampus program, check out the “how to apply” section and transfer information available on their website.

 Continuing Studies at the University of Wisconsin-Madison